 “I want to try again.”

 Kara turns back to her, brow furrowed.
 “Lena, I was telling the truth.
 You don’t have to.”

-But Lena stands, her legs feeling s little stronger now.
-She holds out a hand, and Kara uses it to pull herself up – she almost stumbles, surprised with how heavy Kara is, but she manages to stay upright.
+But Lena stands, her legs feeling a little stronger now.
+She holds out a hand, and Kara uses it to pull herself up – Lena almost stumbles, surprised with how heavy Kara is, but she manages to stay upright.
 “No, I – I want to.
 I really do.”

 Kara regards her with narrowed eyes.
 She folds her arms, tapping her fingers on her forearm a few times, until she seems satisfied that Lena is telling the truth.

 “We try for today.
 Okay?”
 Kara finally says, her voice so firm that it makes Lena feel more sure in her decision.
 “And if you still hate it, we stop.”